AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 {
   "id": 1,
   "jsonrpc": "2.0",
-  "result":
-  {
-      "subscribed": true,
-      "session" : "abcdefgh123456"
+  "result": "abcdefgh123456"
 }
-}
 ```
-A server receiving a subscription request with parameter's member `session` valued will apply this logic:
+A server receiving a subscription request with `result` being a string holding the session id.
+This cases may apply
-- If session resuming is not supported it will value `session` with a new id
+- If session resuming is not supported it will value `result` will hold a new session Id
-- If session resuming is supported it will retrieve working values from cache and will value `session` with the same id requested by the client
+- If session resuming is supported it will retrieve working values from cache and `result` will have the same id requested by the client
-- If session resuming is supported but the requested session has expired or it's cache values have been purged then it responds with `session` valued to a new id
+- If session resuming is supported but the requested session has expired or it's cache values have been purged then it or, again, the client have not requested to resume any session, `result` is valued to a new id

 A server implementing session-resuming **MUST** cache :
 - The session Ids